KexinPan/KexinPan.github.io/CS460/HW4/index.md

 I added an action called MileConvert in HomeController and add a view for it.

-I don't think I should put the complet code in the portfolio, so I select some code and paste here.
+I don't think I should put the complete code in the portfolio, so I select some code and paste here.

 The C# Code for this action look like: